-A fifth consecutive year of children reaching a Good Level of Development at the end of the Reception year being above the National Average.
-Interestingly, boys out performed girls for the first time and were well above the National Average
+A sixth consecutive year of children reaching a Good Level of Development at the end of the Reception year being above the National Average.

 Pupils are meeting the expected standard if they achieve a scaled score of 100 or more in their reading and maths tests, and their teacher assesses them as 'working at the expected standard' or better in writing.